sacred-danny/beef-frontend/README.md

-# Wagyu Frontend
+# Beef Frontend

-This project contains the main features of the wagyu application.
+This project contains the main features of the Beef application.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.